Hello, I'm Anne Vandycke, a contemporary abstract visual artist, best known for my minimalist and abstract conceptual painting about change.

 THE STATE OF CHANGE IS MORE THAN EVER A CONSTANT, WHICH IS A PARADOX AS A CONSTANT SHOULD BE STABLE BUT IT'S NOT THE CASE.

 Nothing is predefined but everything is possible : a form that transcends an existing framework to extract an infinity of possibilities, source of innovation, a color that seeks to make the work emotionally intense, a rupture that reflects a state of change, that of the environment or that of the world around us.

 Everything is possible, such as my brush strokes that follow a free abstract movement in search of a perfect balance, the one between the colors, the lines, the shapes, the tensions, the emotions and my own vision.

-I'm a member of the National Association of Women Artists, being represented in the Member Gallery.
+Anne Vandycke is a a member of the National Association of Women Artists, being represented in the Member Gallery.